The parents' guide to school attendance

 - Holidays authorised by the headteacher, who must specify how many days are approved.
 These should only be approved in exceptional circumstances.

 - Illness: you must notify your child’s school on the morning of their first day of absence.
+If your child has coronavirus, you MUST keep them at home from at least 10 days from the day after they developed symptoms or had a positive test.

 - Medical or dental appointments, although you should try to arrange these outside school hours if possible.